 The Worthy Discourse

 Traditionally it is stated that on the 25th June with Drums muffled and Colours furled the Regiment followed the coffin to Great Hampden.
-Six pall bearers carried the coffin towards the mournful villagers and the body of Col John Hampden was received at the church by Rector Robert Lenthall
+Six pall bearers carried the coffin towards the mournful villagers and the body of Col John Hampden was received at the church by Rector Robert Lenthall.
+It is this story that is depicted on the base of John Hampden’s statue in Aylesbury.

 The above scene is said to have been taken from ‘The Worthy Discourse Between Col John Hampden and Col Oliver Cromwell’ an account said to have been published in 1647 by Dr William Spurstow.
 In 1847 Lord Nugent published what he stated was a verbatim copy of ‘The Worthy Discourse’.
 Nugent had realised that Hampden’s burial was a secret affair for when he came to exhume John Hampden in July 1828 he was unable to find the grave.
-Lord Nugent’s 1847 publication of ‘The Worthy Discourse’ is a complete fabrication which cannot be attributed to Dr William Spurstow.
+(For details of the suppossed exhumation see: here) Lord Nugent’s 1847 publication of ‘The Worthy Discourse’ is a complete fabrication which cannot be attributed to Dr William Spurstow.
 Nugent described in The Worthy Discourse the funeral that he thought Col John Hampden deserved.

 Most Likely Scenerio

-Hampden died in the evening of the 24th June and it is assumed that Richard Hampden collected the body and took it Great Hampden.
+Hampden died in the evening of the 24th June.
+Following his death his son Richard Hampden collected the body and took it Great Hampden.
 In the early hours of the 25th June Col John Hampden was lowered into a pre-dug grave.
-On covering the coffin with earth and replacing the tiles Richard Hampden closed and locked the door to ‘his’ church.
+On covering the coffin with earth and replacing the tiles Richard Hampden closed and locked the door to the church.
 The grave was marked by a Surcoat of Arms that was hung at the entrance to the Chancel above where John Hampden is buried.
 After the 24th June John Hampden is never seen or heard of again except for an entry in Great Hampden’s parish register.
 There was no memorial stone raised to mark his grave and his place in the church remained unknown until 1663 when John Yates was appointed Rector and carried out a survey of the Chancel (see below).

 The incumbent prior to Robert Lenthall was William Spurstowe who according to the Church of England records appears to have left Hampden Magna in May 1643 to take up a position in Hackney.
-So there appears to have been no incumbent at the time of John Hampden’s burial.
+Therefore there is no incumbent at the time of John Hampden’s burial.

-For a complete list of incumbents of Great Hampden see: CCEd: Location: Parish (Church): Great Hampden
+For a complete list of incumbents of Great Hampden up to 1785 see: CCEd: Location: Parish (Church): Great Hampden

 The Surcoat of Arms displaying the Helmet and Crest represents Hampden and the four Penons (small flags) symbolise he is among friends.
 The torn Penon signifies that John Hampden has been ripped away from his friends.
 Three of the four Penons are described and below the Penons hangs a Shield thereon the Arms of Hampden depicting that from his grave John Hampden will protect his friends.

 Beneath the entrance to the chancel, directly as described above and in a shallow grave is an oak casket.
 This information was passed to Derek Lester by the Church Warden of St Mary Magdalene’s church.
-He was told that during the installation of underfloor heating the top of the oak casket was seen.
-Only Lords of the Manor are buried in the chancel and from the John Yates Hampden Magna the siting of all the other graves within the chancel are known, so there is a good posibility that this oak casket is John Hampden’s coffin.
+Derek was told that during the installation of underfloor heating the top of the oak casket was seen.
+Only Lords of the Manor and sometimes Clergy are buried in the chancel and from Hampden Magna the siting of all the other graves within the chancel is known, so there is a good possibility that this oak casket is John Hampden’s coffin.

 Back to main battle page Battle of Chalgrove 1643